Sports Coach Logo Sports Coach Training Principles Fitness Components

 Mathew Howard considers the journey we may take to recover from a road accident.

 The rehabilitation process after acquiring an injury through a road accident can be a long and slow one, and you will likely require the support of a range of professionals.
-Regular check-ups are advised to ensure that your recovery is heading in the right direction.
+Regular check-ups are advised to ensure your recovery is heading in the right direction.
 Always check with your GP before undertaking a new exercise regime or rehabilitation program after an accident or illness.

 Other options for those struggling to pay for their treatment are charities such as the Queen Elizabeth's Foundation for Disabled People and disabilityrightsuk.org/ which offer a range of mobility services designed to get you back to your desired fitness.